 This diagram shows the step and elements involved in the Sales Effectiveness audit

-As this example illustrates, first you need to look at the organisational factors before you can fix your reward and motivation.
-For businesses like the telephone directories that are moving from a sales to a services organisation, they need to hire or train their sales people to support the new business model.
-Depending on the nature of their products and strategy, they may need to move from the traditional sales Hunters, who are energised by new deals and large territories to Farmers, who excel at collaborating with customers and enjoy building relationships.
-At this point, the organisation will then create incentive programs to match the new profile of their sales force.
+As this example illustrates, first you need to look at the organizational factors before you can fix your reward and motivation.
+For businesses like the telephone directories that are moving from a sales to a services organization, they need to hire or train their sales people to support the new business model.
+Depending on the nature of their products and strategy, they may need to move from the traditional sales Hunters, who are energized by new deals and large territories to Farmers, who excel at collaborating with customers and enjoy building relationships.
+At this point, the organization will then create incentive programs to match the new profile of their sales force.

-Surely, organisations that want to succeed need to get their remuneration strategy right but this is not enough to ensure business success.
-Companies have to fix their organisational factors first, and then look at the salesperson characteristics that will support the new business model.
+Surely, organizations that want to succeed need to get their remuneration strategy right but this is not enough to ensure business success.
+Companies have to fix their organizational factors first, and then look at the salesperson characteristics that will support the new business model.
 Compensation can and should be a driver of sales revenue but it is only one element of the sales puzzle.